 While fixing a severe water leak may help you save money on your water bill, it will also prevent the paint on your walls from becoming discolored.
 In some cases, the moisture from a pipe leak may remove a small portion of paint on your wall.
 In addition, the excess water may also lead to loose or damaged wallpaper in your bedroom or family area.

 Once the sheetrock behind the drywall in your house becomes too damaged, it will begin to crumble.
-This will cause issues bumps or curves to form on your smooth drywall.
-If a cracked water pipe is not discovered quickly, damage will occur to the foundation of your house.
+This will cause issues such as bumps or curves to form on your smooth drywall.
+You will need to hire a licensed technician to fix the cracked water pipe quickly behind your wall to save money on your water bill and prevent damage to the foundation of your house.

 High water bills may be the least of your worries if you have a concealed water leak in your house.
 To avoid buckled or cracked flooring in your bathroom or bedroom, it is critical to report a moderate to severe water leak to a licensed technician.